FrancescoSTL/Site-Sonar-Dashboard/README.md

 1. **assetCompleteTime** `Integer` Amount of time (in milliseconds) that the network took to respond to the HTTP request for the asset.
 This is calculated using a time diff between [onSendHeaders](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/webRequest/onSendHeaders) and [onHeadersReceived](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/webRequest/onHeadersReceived).

 2. **originUrl** `String` The URL from which the HTTP request originated.
 In many cases, this will be the hostUrl, however, sometimes ads will trigger their own HTTP requests.
-For example, checkout the following example from some real world data we pulled in [Ultra-Lightbeam Issue #17](https://github.com/FrancescoSTL/Ultra-Lightbeam/issues/17#issue-168984693)
+For example, checkout the following example from some real world data we pulled in [Site-Sonar Issue #17](https://github.com/FrancescoSTL/Site-Sonar/issues/17#issue-168984693)

 3. **hostUrl** `String` The top level host URL from which the HTTP request originated.
 For example, if you have 3 tabs open and one request originates from the first tab (lets say, `youtube.com`), the top level host would always be said tab's url (`youtube.com`).